 That’s not what happened here.
 You had to pursue the company for delivery updates, and then when you finally canceled, it strung you along for your refund.
 The $37 it sent you (I’m not even sure what that was for) added insult to injury.

 I have a better idea: Why not wait to charge the customer until after you deliver the appliance?
-If Sears did that, you wouldn’t need to worry about a refund because there’d be nothing to refund.
+At least Sears didn’t damage the appliance during delivery.
+If the company did that, you wouldn’t need to worry about a refund because there’d be nothing to refund.

-You could have reached out to one of the Sears executive contacts I publish on my consumer advocacy site, Elliott.org.
+You could have reached out to one of the Sears executive contacts I publish on this site.
 I think they would have been as concerned as I was about this delayed refund.
 But I think you had done enough already.
-I contacted Sears on your behalf.
+You reached out to my advocacy team, and I contacted Sears on your behalf.

 It turns out your order was a transfer sale to a HomeTown store, which is independently owner-operated.
-According to Sears, the HomeTown store first had to cancel and refund the sale.
+According to the company, the HomeTown store first had to cancel and refund the sale.

 So why the delay?
 Sears was waiting on an update from a HomeTown case manager, who was out of the office.